 Sitka Ball Cap

-This Sitka cap takes the gold for camo patterns.
+This Sitka baseball cap takes the gold for camo.
 It’s a sleek design that combines both a symmetry-disrupting macropattern with a fractal-geometry-based micropattern.
 This combination is on the scientific cutting edge.
 If you’re a still hunter out in the open who needs to be as camouflaged as possible, you need something like this.

 The camo isn’t the only great feature, though.
 The material itself is a durable polyester that’s water resistant.
 It’s also breathable, so if you start sweating while you’re hiking around, you won’t overheat.